-President Obama today will accuse his Republican rivals of supporting a budget that is nothing more than a “Trojan Horse,” as he continues to cast himself as a defender of the middle class in the run-up to this November’s general election.
+President Obama today will accuse his Republican rivals of supporting a budget that is nothing more than a "Trojan Horse," as he continues to cast himself as a defender of the middle class.

 "Disguised as [a] deficit-reduction plan, it's really an attempt to impose a radical vision on our country.
 It's nothing but thinly veiled Social Darwinism," the president will say at the Associated Press luncheon today, according to prepared remarks.